University of Chicago Graduate Library School

-The University of Chicago Graduate Library School (GLS) was established in 1928 to develop a program for the graduate education of librarians with a focus on research.
-Housed for a time in the Joseph Regenstein Library, the GLS closed in 1989.
+The University of Chicago Graduate Library School (GLS) was the graduate-level librarianship school from 1928 to 1989 at the University of Chicago.
+It was established in 1928 to develop a program for the graduate education of librarians with a focus on research.
+Housed for a time in the Joseph Regenstein Library, the GLS closed in 1989 when the University of Chicago decided to promote information studies instead of professional education.
 GLS faculty were among the most prominent researchers in librarianship in the twentieth century.
-Alumni of the school have made a great impact on the profession including Hugh Atkinson, Susan Grey Akers, Bernard Berelson, Michèle Cloonan, El Sayed Mahmoud El Sheniti, Eliza Atkins Gleason, Frances E. Henne, Virginia Lacy Jones, Judith Krug, Miriam Matthews, Kathleen de la Peña McCook, Elizabeth Homer Morton, Benjamin E. Powell, W. Boyd Rayward, Charlemae Hill Rollins, Katherine Schipper, Ralph R. Shaw, Spencer Shaw, Peggy Sullivan, Maurice Tauber and Tsuen-hsuin Tsien.

-In February 2016, Carla Hayden (PhD, 1987) was nominated by President Obama to serve as Librarian of Congress.
-She was confirmed in July 2016.

 History

 Early in the 20th century, the Carnegie Corporation of New York began offering grants to change the direction of library education and scholarship.
-Of particular interest was the creation of an institution analogous to the Harvard Law School or the Johns Hopkins School of Medicine.
-The result was a sensation: the 1926 endowment of a research-oriented program offering only the Ph.D. degree, With an emphasis on investigation fostered among students, studies conducted and conferences held at GLS provided a center for intellectual inquiry in the development of 20th century librarianship.
+The result was the 1926 endowment of a research-oriented program at the University of Chicago offering only the PhD degree.
+With an emphasis on investigation fostered among students, studies conducted and conferences held at GLS provided a center for intellectual inquiry in the development of 20th century librarianship.
 The Library Quarterly, a scholarly journal focused on research, was launched in 1931 to provide an outlet for the publication of rigorous research.